PRL-PRG/codedj-parasite/README.md

 These are the features that we are currently bound to implement in the order of their implementation:

-- integration with (non-incremental) GitHub downloader.
-This will give us for projects we give it all the information required (i.e. changes and messages in commits)
-- making sure the ghtorrent updater can add stuff to existing datasets all right (so that we can bring all languages together)

 # Distant Future Features